 Some cat breeds are more prone to standing on their hind legs than others.
 This can be for various factors, but it often helps a cat with its everyday life.
 These are the most likely breeds to stand upright:

 Munchkin cats are a controversial breed.
 While experts argue that the Munchkin is a healthy breed, some cats have lordosis, which is where the spinal muscles grow too short, making the spine sink down into the cat’s body.

 As described in BMC Genetics, Munchkin cats were founded on a naturally occurring mutation.
 Short-legged cats show disproportionate dwarfism (chondrodysplasia), in which all four legs are short.
 As a result, Munchkins are known for standing on their hind legs.

 Because of their short legs, Munchkins can stand tall while keeping their body perfectly balanced.
 As they are closer to the ground than most other cats, this move allows them to look around at their surroundings.
 Despite their stature, they are good jumpers and climbers and can walk, move and hop about on their hind legs.

-Some Scottish Fold cats have picked up the same gene found in the Munchkin cat breed due to recent breeding programs.
+Due to recent breeding programs, some Scottish Fold cats have picked up the same gene found in the Munchkin cat breed.
 This caused shortened forelegs and hind legs.

 Scottish Folds are known for their human-like behaviors.
 They often sit with their hind legs displayed in front of them.
 And if something piques their interest, they will stand up to see what is going on.